Beaky2000/esphome-p1mini/README.md

 # esphome-p1mini
 Based on esphome-p1reader, which is an ESPHome custom component for reading P1 data from electricity meters.
 Designed for Swedish meters that implements the specification defined in the [Swedish Energy Industry Recommendation For Customer Interfaces](https://www.energiforetagen.se/forlag/elnat/branschrekommendation-for-lokalt-kundgranssnitt-for-elmatare/) version 1.3 and above.

-The component can be used [by itself from any config file](docs/component_only.md) or with one of the config files included in the project, which matches the suggested hardware configurations and is kept up to date with any updates to the component.

 Notable differences from esphome-p1reader are:
 * More frequent update of sensors with configurable update period.
 * No additional components needed.
 RJ12 cable connects directly to ESP module.
 (A resistor may be needed in some cases)